pankajyadav8523/AI/README.md

 # AI
-The purpose of this repository is for an AI project and classical AI algorithms.
+The objective of this repository is to serve as a platform for an AI project focusing on the implementation of classical AI algorithms.
-AI project:
-Making Tik-Tak-Toe game using reinforcement and minimax algorithm.
+Specifically, the project aims to develop a Tik-Tak-Toe game utilizing reinforcement learning and the minimax algorithm.